ccrijnen/ccrijnen.github.io/_pages/about.md

 ![Training Pipeline](https://github.com/ccrijnen/Z-Stack-Enhancement/raw/main/reports/method/training.png)

 In this master's thesis project, we developed the Z-Stack Enhancement (ZSE) pipeline, a deep learning framework implemented using Pytorch Lightning designed to enhance whole-brain microscopy images.
 This approach transfers the visual style from an in-focus reference image to out-of-focus images using a U-Net architecture combined with Adaptive Instance Normalization (AdaIN).
-The method effectively deblurs microscopic images, enhancing clarity and facilitating detailed analysis of fine cellular structures.
+The method effectively deblurs microscopic images, enhancing clarity and making it easier to study detailed brain structures.

 ### **Key contributions:**
 * Development of a novel deep style learning framework inspired by neural style transfer, specifically adapted for microscopy imaging.